-Stringed instruments such as acoustic guitar, violin family instruments, mandolins and others can be built from a broad variety of woods.
-But over time, the luthierie (instrument-building) community has learned that some woods have a combination of features that produce a specific sound that’s desired, while also oﬀering significant visual appeal and maintaining long-term structural stability.
+Stringed instruments such as acoustic guitars, violin family instruments, mandolins, and others can be built from various kinds of wood.
+But over time, the lutherie (instrument-building) community has learned that some woods have a combination of features that produce a desired sound while also oﬀering significant visual appeal and maintaining long-term structural stability.
 Certain species of trees, and even sub-species, have earned the trust of luthiers and created the sounds modern acoustic guitar buyers desire.

-For back and sides, this would include the various species of rosewood, mahogany from a variety of sources, maple, koa, and more.
-Tops are commonly built from spruces including Sitka, Adirondack, Englemann, and others.
+For the back and sides, this would include the various species of rosewood, mahogany from multiple sources, maple, koa, and more.
+Tops are commonly built from spruces, including Sitka, Adirondack, Englemann, and others.
 These species have been found to have stiﬀness-to-weight ratios that allow them to bear the high string pressures found on a flattop guitar while vibrating freely to produce a loud, musical sound when played.

-Each part of the guitar seems to play a role, be it significant or subtle, in determining the tonal characteristics of the instrument.
-In very general terms, the top, or soundboard, seems to aﬀect the guitar’s responsiveness, the quickness of its attack, its sustain, some of its overtone coloration, and the strength and quality of each note’s fundamental tone.
+Each part of the guitar seems to play a role, be it significant or subtle, in determining the instrument’s tonal characteristics.
+Generally, the top, or soundboard, seems to aﬀect the guitar’s responsiveness, the quickness of its attack, its sustain, some of its overtone coloration, and the strength and quality of each note’s fundamental tone.
 Most luthiers (but not all) believe that the wood chosen for the top is the most important variable that determines the quality of tone of a finished instrument.

-Spruce is the standard material for guitar soundboards.
-These days the most commonly used species is Sitka.
+Spruce is the standard material for guitar soundboards, but Sitka is most commonly used these days.
 Quartersawn Sitka is quite stiﬀ along and across the grain.
-High stiﬀness, combined with the relatively light weight characteristics of most softwoods, is a recipe for high velocity of sound.
-A strong fundamental-to-overtone ratio gives Sitka a powerful, direct tone that is capable of retaining its clarity when played forcefully.
-Sitka is an excellent choice of topwood, then, for guitar players whose style demands a wide dynamic response and a robust, meaty tone.
+High stiﬀness, combined with the relatively lightweight characteristics of most softwoods, is a recipe for high sound velocity.
+A strong fundamental-to-overtone ratio gives Sitka a powerful, direct tone that can retain its clarity when played forcefully.
+Sitka is an excellent choice of topwood for guitar players whose style demands a wide dynamic response and a robust, meaty tone.

-On the other side of the balance sheet, the lack of a strong overtone component can result in a “thin” tone when played with a relatively light touch – depending, of course, upon the design of the guitar and the other woods used in its construction.
-The break-in period for a new Sitka guitar can also be longer than that of other spruces.
+On the other side of the balance sheet, the lack of a strong overtone component can result in a “thin” tone when played with a relatively light touch – depending, of course, upon the guitar’s design and the other woods used in its construction.
+The break-in period for a new Sitka guitar can also be longer than other spruces.

-European or silver spruce, the spruce of choice for makers of classical guitars, shares a number of characteristics with Engelmann spruce, including color, lightness of weight, harmonic complexity, and fullness at the lower end of the dynamic range.
+European or silver spruce, the spruce of choice for makers of classical guitars, shares several characteristics with Engelmann spruce, including color, lightness of weight, harmonic complexity, and fullness at the lower end of the dynamic range.
 European spruce diﬀers from Engelmann in its potentially quicker response and greater headroom.

 Another popular choice, Western red cedar ranges in color from honey brown to light chocolate.
 It has a quickness of sound that exceeds any of the spruces, a higher overtone content, lower fundamental content, and lower stiﬀness along the grain.
 Additionally, cedar tops require a significantly shorter break-in period than spruce tops.

 Since World War II, cedar has been used extensively by makers of classical guitars.
 Cedar-topped guitars are characteristically lush, dark-toned, and bursting with musical flavor.
-They are often less powerful in projection than their spruce cousins, however, and they tend to lose clarity near the top of their dynamic range.
+However, they are often less powerful in projection than their spruce cousins, and they tend to lose clarity near the top of their dynamic range.
 We find cedar to be used to its best advantage in smaller-bodied guitars or with non-scalloped braces.

-Redwood is similar in many ways to cedar, though is usually stiﬀer and heavier.
-These characteristics bring out stronger fundamentals, particularly in the lower range, while allowing greater dynamic range.
-Redwood tops perform well on small and medium sized guitars and produce a full range of overtones at higher dynamic levels.
+Redwood is similar in many ways to cedar, though it is usually stiﬀer and heavier.
+These characteristics bring out more robust fundamentals, particularly in the lower range, while allowing greater dynamic range.
+Redwood tops perform well on small and medium-sized guitars and produce a full range of overtones at higher dynamic levels.

-Koa and mahogany have been used for soundboards since the 1920s, and some makers have begun to use maple recently.
-These hardwoods have in common a relatively low velocity of sound (as compared to softwood tops), considerable density, and a low overtone content.
-They therefore tend to produce a solid tone having strong midrange colorations.
+Koa and mahogany have been used for soundboards since the 1920s, and some makers have recently begun using maple.
+These hardwoods have a relatively low velocity of sound (compared to softwood tops), considerable density, and a low overtone content.
+Therefore, they tend to produce a solid tone with strong midrange colorations.

 Back and Sides

-Besides serving to form the enclosure of the soundbox, the back and sides of the guitar also act as a sympathetic resonator whose oscillations contribute greatly to the harmonic mix.
+Besides serving to form the soundbox’s enclosure, the guitar’s back, and sides also act as a sympathetic resonator whose oscillations contribute significantly to the harmonic mix.

 Maple and walnut tend to be more acoustically transparent than other tonewoods due to a low velocity of sound and a high degree of internal damping.
-The harder, denser examples of these woods, such as sugar maple and black walnut – particularly quartersawn examples – tend to lean slightly more toward the tonal direction of mahogany, while softer examples, such as bigleaf maple and claro walnut, tend toward greater tonal transparency.
+The harder, denser examples of these woods, such as sugar maple and black walnut – particularly quartersawn examples – tend to lean slightly more toward the tonal direction of mahogany.
+In comparison, softer examples like bigleaf maple and claro walnut tend toward greater tonal transparency.

 Fretboards and Bridges

-Players of electric guitars with bolt-on necks have long been hip to the fact that neck and fretboard materials can have a significant bearing on tone.
+Players of electric guitars with bolt-on necks have long been hip to the fact that neck and fretboard materials can significantly affect tone.
 Maple necks can impart a bright, poppy tone that can do much to reinforce the top end of a large-bodied guitar, while mahogany necks help push the overall palette into a warmer, more woody tonal range.

 Bridge materials, like fretboards, cannot make or break an instrument’s sound.
 But they serve to enhance or edit the tonal contributions of other materials found on the guitar.
 The woods discussed above – ebony, Brazilian rosewood, and Indian rosewood – contribute similar tonal qualities when they are used as bridge materials as when they are used for fretboards.

 It is important to remember that wood species can be responsible only for certain aspects of the tone of any guitar.
-Equally important are the design of the guitar, the skill of the maker, and the quality of the individual pieces of wood from which the guitar is made.
-Species selection can, however, be a determining factor in the creation of a very special guitar or a guitar designed for a specific purpose.
+Equally important are the guitar’s design, the skill of the maker, and the quality of the pieces of wood from which the guitar is made.
+Species selection can, however, be a determining factor in creating a very special guitar or a guitar designed for a specific purpose